namchokl/Simple-NodeJS-Server/README.md

 # Simple-NodeJS-Server

-A Simple template of NodeJS server code using JWT authentication.
+> A template of NodeJS/Express server for simple authentication APIs.

-It provides two routes for **signup** and **login** :
+* It provides two API routes for **signup** and **login** :
-* auth/signup
+  * POST: /auth/signup
-* auth/login
+  * POST: /auth/login
+* Uses MongoDB/Mongoose for user data.
+* Authentication using bcrypt and jsonwebtoken.
+* Request valdation with 'express-validator'.

-It requires these Env Variables:
+## It requires these Env Variables:
 * port=?
 * MONGO_USER=?
 * MONGO_PASSWORD=?